Younger Ranch Heritage: A Sound Foundation for Your Legacy

-Younger Ranch (est. 1914) is a fifth generation family cattle ranch.
-Now specializing in private family weddings.
-Located six miles East of Monument, CO.
-We’re North of Colorado Springs, South of Denver and right next to the Black Forest region.
+Younger Ranch (est. 1914) is a fifth-generation family cattle ranch.
+Now specializing in private, once-in-a-lifetime, family wedding experiences.
+Located six miles East of Monument, Colorado.
+We’re near Colorado Springs, Denver, and right next to the Black Forest region.

 Origins of Younger Ranch start with William Younger (and his wife Grace Sears) who came to Monument CO. in 1884 from Knox County, Illinois.

 In 1890, William built a livery stable along with Bernie Roberts on South Valley Road in Palmer Lake (a small town 12 miles west of Younger Ranch today).

 In 1895 William and Grace Younger’s son, Charles (C.J.), married Lucy Elliot, daughter of a well-known merchant in Monument.